microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-48.md

 __Invoking controls' ToolTips with a keyboard__
 - Control tooltip can now be invoked by focusing the control with keyboard.
 This feature needs to be enabled explicitly for the application (see section __"How to opt in or out of these changes"__)

+__Showing controls' ToolTips in multiple monitors__
+- ToolTip appearance in multi-monitor environments with different DPI scales is correct now and adapted to not truncate the begginnig of text in case the ToolTip text is too long.

 ### Affected APIs